Local cluster partnerships

 - I have permission from the other schools to include them in this application

 - The schools are not associated through a MAT, MAC, federation, educational trust or similarly related organisation

 If you are in a MAT, MAC, federation, educational trust or similar, please apply for an established collaboration.

 All applicants need to register for our grant management system before they can submit an application.
-Download our user guide to find out more about how to register.
+Flexi-Grant-User-Guide_July.